OGbilboswagins/ComfyAI/docs/index.md

 # ComfyAI Documentation

-Welcome to **ComfyAI**, your AI copilot inside ComfyUI.
+Welcome to **ComfyAI** docs, your AI copilot inside ComfyUI.

-This `docs/` folder can be used later with GitHub Pages or a static site generator, but for now it provides a central place to expand documentation as the project grows.
+ComfyAI is an intelligent assistant extension for **ComfyUI** that embeds an LLM-powered chat + control panel directly into the ComfyUI interface.

 ## Contents